Quintusnz/Math-Dash/Docs/voice-solution.md

-# Voice Input Solution for Math Dash
+# Voice Input Solution for Ready Steady Math

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

-> **Document Purpose:** This document tracks our research, implementation progress, and future plans for voice-based answer input in Math Dash.
+> **Document Purpose:** This document tracks our research, implementation progress, and future plans for voice-based answer input in Ready Steady Math.
 It serves as a reference for continuing development.

 **Last Updated:** November 26, 2025
 **Status:** Phase 1 Implementation In Progress